- Program Forms

 The deadline for admissions has been extended to Friday, February 13, 2015.

 - Each course meets virtually on six Thursdays from 5 to 10 pm, and once a month on a Saturday at Schoolcraft College in Livonia MI from 10 am to 3 pm

 - Required participation in a two-week US Community College Summer Leadership Academy in Washington, DC and Lansing, MI, and a China Summer Leadership Academy in several provinces in China

 - Required administrative internship where cohort members work in groups on a project supervised by a senior leader of a Michigan community college

 Future Michigan Community College Leadership Cohorts

-Given the growing need in Michigan for training in the area of community college leadership, the UT Higher Education program faculty will start a new doctoral cohort at Schoolcraft College every three years, with the next cohort starting in the Spring of 2021.
+Given the growing need in Michigan for training in the area of community college leadership, the UT Higher Education program faculty will start a new doctoral cohort at Schoolcraft College every four years, with the next cohort starting in the fall of 2019.

 - History of Higher Education